MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 *
 *

-## Install R Server 8.0.5
+## Install earlier versions of R Server for Windows

-This version of R Server for Windows, released as Microsoft R Server 2016, is integrated with the enterprise edition of SQL Server 2016.
+ Version 8.0.5 of R Server for Windows, released as Microsoft R Server 2016, is integrated with the enterprise edition of SQL Server 2016.
 Licensing and installation of this version of R Server for Windows is through SQL Server.
 Using SQL Server setup, you can install R Server as a standalone server, or as multi-instance service within SQL Server.
 For more information, see [R Server Standalone](https://msdn.microsoft.com/en-us/library/mt671127.aspx) and [SQL Server R Services - R Server install page](https://msdn.microsoft.com/en-us/library/mt671127.aspx) in SQL Server 2016.

+ Version 8.0 has a different installation program.
+For more information and instructions, see [Install Revolution R Enterprise 2016 (version 8.0) for Windows](rserver-install-windows-800).

 ## See Also